MATH 221: Calculus I

 Textbook:

-Please note that we will work on developing your independent reading skills in Mathematics.
-I certainly won't be able to cover in class all the material you will be required to learn.
-As a result, you will be expected to do a lot of reading.
+Please note that it is a good idea to work on developing your independent reading skills.
+I may not be able to cover in class all the material you will be required to learn.
+As a result, it would be a good idea to read the textbook as a supplement to our in-class work.
 You should read the sections of the textbook which correspond to the material covered during the lectures.
-The reading will enable you to answer my questions and ask your own focused questions during the lecture and help you to better understand the material.
+The reading will enable you to answer my questions and ask your own focused questions during lectures and help you to better understand the material.

 Technology: